sapcc/elektra/plugins/masterdata_cockpit/plugin_project_masterdata_help.md

 #### Cost Object

 The **Cost Object**(CO) is the *"Cost Center"*, *"Internal Order"*, *"WBS Element"* or *"Sales Order"* to which the costs for this project will be charged.
-If in doubt, ask the responsible [Infrastructure Coordinator](https://jam4.sapjam.com/blogs/show/tMu79H0QHEA3vNMGSkanxa) or [Controller](https://portal.wdf.sap.corp/irj/portal?NavigationTarget=navurl://9b3e872d8ee3f3c3cbfa4cd8cbadfd3b) of the cost object for permission.
+If in doubt, ask the responsible [Infrastructure Coordinator](https://jam4.sapjam.com/blogs/show/tMu79H0QHEA3vNMGSkanxa) of the cost object for permission.

 * **Inherited from domain:** You can use the cost object defined by the domain if the domain administrator allows this.
 * The **Type** and **Name/Number** fields specify the cost object.
 Some types of cost object have IDs instead of names.
 Enter these in the **Name/Number** field as well.